wkallhof/iron-beard/README.md

 ```
 dotnet tool install --global IronBeard
 ```
+This will install the `beard` command globally on your machine.

 The simplest way to build a static site is by running the following in your project directory